Internet meme: Origins and early memes

-Modern memes
+Contemporary memes

-"Dank memes" are a more recent phenomenon, referring to deliberately zany or odd memes with features such as oversaturated colours, compression artifacts, crude humour, and overly loud sounds (termed "ear rape").
-The term "dank", which refers to cold, damp places, has been adapted as a way to describe memes as "new" or "cool".
+"Dank memes" are a genre of internet memes, which reached mainstream prominence around 2014.
+Dank memes refer to deliberately zany or odd memes with features such as oversaturated colours, compression artifacts, crude humour, strange captions, and overly loud sounds (termed ear rape).
+The term dank, which refers to cold, damp places, was adapted as a way to describe memes that fit the aforementioned criteria of a dank meme.
 The term may also be used to describe memes that have become overused and stale to the point of paradoxically becoming humorous again.
+Despite having lost popularity since the late 2010s, dank memes have seen several "revival" attempts, popularised on platforms such as TikTok.
 The phenomenon of dank memes sprouted a subculture called the "meme market", satirising Wall Street and applying the associated jargon (such as "stocks") to internet memes.
 Originally started on Reddit as /r/MemeEconomy, users jokingly "buy" or "sell" shares in a meme reflecting opinion on its potential popularity.

 "Deep-fried" memes refer to those that have been distorted and run through several filters and/or layers of lossy compression.
-An example of these is the "E" meme, a picture of YouTuber Markiplier photoshopped onto Lord Farquaad from the film Shrek, photoshopped into a scene from businessman Mark Zuckerberg's hearing in Congress.
+An example of these is the "E" meme, a picture of YouTuber Markiplier photoshopped onto Lord Farquaad from the film Shrek, in turn photoshopped into a scene from businessman Mark Zuckerberg's hearing in Congress and captioned with a lone 'E'.
 Elizabeth Bruenig of the Washington Post described this as a "digital update to the surreal and absurd genres of art and literature that characterized the tumultuous early 20th century".